abbasmeeran/dndtiles/README.md

 # Drag and Drop Tiles

-Bootstrapped using Vite Reat-ts template
+Bootstrapped using Vite React-ts template

 ## Libraries Used